riad-azz/flask-template/README.md

 ### Running The Application

-Clone the repository to your local machine:
+1.Clone the repository to your local machine:

 ```bash
 git clone https://github.com/riad-azz/flask-template && cd flask-template
 ```

-install the required dependencies:
+2.Install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-The application can be run with the following command:
+3.The application can be run with the following command:

 ```bash
 python server.py